joachimpoutaraud/estimating-repertoire-size-in-birds/README.md

 # UNSUPERVISED BIRD SONG SYLLABLES CLASSIFICATION

-This repository presents an unsupervised method to estimate the size of the repertoire of the [European Greenfinch](https://en.wikipedia.org/wiki/European_greenfinch) (Chloris Chloris).
+This repository presents an unsupervised method to estimate the size of the repertoire of the European Greenfinch ([Chloris Chloris](https://en.wikipedia.org/wiki/European_greenfinch)).
 The proposed system receives as input a set of audio time series which is segmented and converted into a reduced representation set called a feature vector.
 The system is finally evaluated using clustering performance metrics to find the ideal number of syllables in the data set.

 ![chloris](https://cdn.download.ams.birds.cornell.edu/api/v1/asset/44588041/1800)
-<h4 align="center">European Greenfinch - Photo credits © Rogério Rodrigues</h4>
+<h4 align="center">Photo credits © Rogério Rodrigues</h4>

 ## Installation